-Simply choose your destination, talk, text & data allotment, and just like that – you’ll have service when you touch down at your destination.
-Manage your lines and track your balance with ease from the US Mobile app.
+Simply choose your destination & data allotment, and just like that – you’ll have service when you touch down at your destination.
+Manage your lines and track your balance with ease from the all-new US Mobile app.

-The next iteration of SIM has arrived, and it’s taking the industry by storm.
-Already, the new Motorola razr exclusively supports eSIM, meaning you couldn’t use a physical card if you wanted to.
+The next iteration of SIM has arrived, and now that Apple has gone all in, other phone manufacturers are bound to follow suit.
+Already, the new Motorola razr and iPhone 14 lineup exclusively support eSIM, meaning you couldn’t use a physical card if you wanted to.
 Expect to see the widespread implementation of eSIM across phones, tablets, and everything in between in the coming years.

-If you’d like to give eSIM activation a try, we’re offering you a 10 day free trial – no commitments, no questions asked.
+If you’d like to give eSIM activation a try, we’re offering you a 10 day free trial for unlimited domestic talk, text, & data – no commitments, no questions asked.

 Will you be sporting eSIM on your next device?
 Or are you holding out on a physical SIM card for as long as possible?